GSA/site-scanning-documentation/about/website-data.md

 _(bold = farther in the future, i.e. not in the upcoming sprints)_

+* Scan date/time (when data is written)
 * Target URL
 * Base Domain of Target URL
 * Final URL
 * Base Domain of Final URL
 * Whether Final URL is live
 * Whether the Target URL Redirects
+* Whether the Final URL has the same base domain as the Target URL
+* Whether the Final URL has the same base website as the Target URL
 * Agency Owner of Target URL Base Domain
 * Office Owner of Target URL Base Domain
 * Branch (of government)